FnanB/compSys-e2018-pub/coursedescription.md

 Assignments are made to be solved in groups of preferably three students, but groups of two active students will also do.
 We strongly encourage not to work alone.
 Groups cannot be larger than three students.
 Each Group must make their own solutions and cannot share implementations and report with other.
 You can discuss material and ideas.

+### Feedback
+Feedback to assignments will be given by TAs on the course.
+It will be given written and can be expected about two weeks after the hand-in.
+Feedback will focus on what could be approved in the assignment relating to both technical implementations, and report structure and material.
+The feedback may thus be useful for later assignment.
+Feedback will not give a direct justification of the evaluation in number of points.

 ## Exam qualification

 To qualify for the exam you are required to achieve at least 50 % of the total number of points in the assignments.
 A0 and A1 is in total considered the same size as the following assignments: this means that points given in A0 is weighted 1/3 while A1 is weighted 2/3.